 I.A.1.
-The program must be sponsored by one ACGME-accredited Sponsoring Institution. ^(Core)

-I.B.
-Participating Sites

-A participating site is an organization providing educational experiences or educational assignments/rotations for fellows.

-- I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - I.B.1.a) Relation to Core Program between the program and the participating site providing a required assignment. ^(Core)

-The Sponsoring Institution must also sponsor an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program in child neurology or neurology. ^(Core)

-I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship

-I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)
+The program must be sponsored by one ACGME-accredited Sponsoring Institution. ^(Core) I.A.1.a) If the pediatric surgery program participates in a joint surgery/pediatric surgery program, both programs should be sponsored by the same ACGME-accredited Sponsoring Institution. ^(Core) I.A.1.a).(1) If the pediatric surgery program's Sponsoring Institution does not sponsor a surgery program, the following conditions must be met for participation in a joint surgery/pediatric surgery program: I.A.1.a).(1).(a) the pediatric surgery program must limit the experience to a single ACGME-accredited surgery program; ^(Core) I.A.1.a).(1).(b) the primary clinical site of that surgery program must be located in close geographic proximity to the primary clinical site of the pediatric surgery program; ^(Core) I.A.1.a).(1).(c) the combined participation of the pediatric surgery program and that surgery program in offering a joint surgery/pediatric surgery program must be ongoing; and, ^(Core) I.A.1.a).(1).(d) the combined participation of the pediatric surgery program and that surgery program in offering a joint surgery/pediatric surgery program must be approved in advance by the Review Committee.
+(Core) I.B.
+Participating Sites A participating site is an orgeducational assignments/re ganization providing educational experiences or otations for fellows.
+I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) I.B.1.a) gery program must be offered in a site classified as bital or a children's hospital. ^(Core) I.B.2. program and each p gram letter of agreement (PLA) between the articipating site that governs the relationship n and the participating site providing a required I.B.2.a) The PLA mus t: I.B.2.a).(1) be ren ewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be app (DIO). ( roved by the designated institutional official I.B.3. nonitor the clinical learning and working articipating sites. ^(Core) I.B.3.a) designated by cipating site there must be one faculty member, y the program director, who is accountable for ion for that site, in collaboration with the ctor. ^(Core)

 Background and Intent: While all fellowship programs must be sponsored by a single ACGME-accredited Sponsoring Institution, many programs will utilize other clinical settings to provide required or elective training experiences.
 At times it is appropriate to utilize community sites that are not owned by or affiliated with the Sponsoring Institution.
 Some of these sites may be remote for geographic, transportation, or communication issues.
 When utilizing such sites, the program must designate a faculty member responsible for ensuring the quality of the educational experience.
 In some circumstances, the person charged with this responsibility may not be physically present at the site, but remains responsible for fellow education occurring at the site.
 The requirements under I.B.3. are intended to ensure that this will be the case.
 Suggested elements to be considered in PLAs will be found in the ACGME Program Director's Guide to the Common Program Requirements.
 These include: